 Accreditation: This course is accredited by Setanta College and carries 10 ECTS credits awarded by QQI.
 These credits can be applied to the relevant QQI accredited Setanta College programmes.

-Course Start Date: The course commences on the first week of June
+Course Start Date: The course commences in the first week of December.

 Delivery Method: This course is delivered via blended learning, with online learning through our interactive study environment accompanied by 2 face-to-face Saturday workshops on campus in Thurles

 - Fitness Professionals